Purple Plaques

 The scheme was initiated by several members of the National Assembly for Wales, led by Julie Morgan, Member of the Senedd for Cardiff North.
 The purple colour was chosen because of its association with the women's suffrage movement.
-The scheme was initially organised in partnership with the gender equality charity Chwarae Teg and subsequently became an independent charity.
+The scheme was initially organised in partnership with the gender equality charity Chwarae Teg, (Fair Play) and subsequently became an independent charity.

 It was launched on 8 March 2017 (International Women's Day) with the aim of installing the first plaque on the Senedd building to commemorate Val Feld.
 The plaques are glazed purple ceramic with white lettering.
 Subsequently, one to three plaques have been installed each year.

 Criteria for a plaque include that the person must be a deceased woman with strong links to Wales, and that she must have made a remarkable contribution in Wales or beyond.
 The extent of her impact on women, including as a role model, will also be considered, as well as whether she has already been commemorated.
 In addition to those who are already well known but may not yet be commemorated publicly, the scheme especially aims to recognise women who have previously not been recognised.
 Practical considerations such as a need for planning permission will also be considered.

 Plaques installed

-As of March 2023, 11 purple plaques have been installed to mark the following:
+As of September 2025, 22 purple plaques have been installed to mark the following: